 This course is funded by a grant from the Texas Court of Criminal Appeals.

 Who Should Attend?

-Judges, Prosecutors and their staff; Criminal Defense Attorneys and their staff; Law Enforcement Officers; and law students.
+Judges, Prosecutors and their staff, Criminal Defense Attorneys and their staff, Law Enforcement Officers, and law students.
 Thanks to the grant, the seminar is offered tuition-free to most participants.